Stress is actually a part of life.

 - The mind will process the information received from the senses and analyze the situation.

-- Based on its analysis, the mind will either pull out a response (or reaction) which worked previously or devise a new one (if it finds the situation to be different or new)
+- Based on its analysis, the mind will either pull out a response (or reaction) which worked previously or devise a new one

 - It will then implement the ‘decided’ stress response or reaction.
 It does this by sending out various signals to the whole body.

 - The body will then follow this decision by making super quick changes to actions as well as by making rapid physiological alterations.
 These alterations are so rapid that in many situations, physiological changes occur within a fraction of a second.
 Most of the times we are not even aware that such a thing has happened.